-Figure A-3.
-Flash Commands Screen
+Figure F-3.
+Award Flash Memory Writer V7.22 Flash Commands Screen

-Note A-1
+Note F-1

-The BIOS file name in the figure shown to you is only an example, you should check which .bin file is to be used with your motherboard, don't flash with the wrong .bin file.
-Otherwise, you may cause system malfunctions.
-Even the same models BIOS, according its release date and according to which problems are fixed, also have different .bin names.
+The BIOS file name in the figure shown is only an example.
+You should check which .bin file is to be used with your motherboard.
+Don't flash with the wrong .bin file otherwise you may cause system malfunctions.
+Even the same model BIOS, according to their release dates and which problems have been fixed, have different .bin names.
 Please read the BIOS file description before you download it.